c-sh0/CTF_Challenges/AIS/Programming/README.md

 Solve all rotated strings in under 180 seconds.
 You're not going to be able to do this by hand.
 Also don't get any wrong or you have to start over.

 1. Decode the provided string using all ROT{1,25} variations (Caesar Cipher Brute)
-2. Check each word in the decoded string agiast a dictonary of words
+2. Check each word in the decoded string against a dictonary of words
 3. Count the number of words found for each decoded string
 4. Greatest word count is the likely solution
 5. See: `super-rot.py` and `super-rot-stdin.py`